 - Depending on the course that you are studying, access to a workplace

-We have a specialised group of people that can help you with completing your units.
+We have a specialised group of people that can help you with completing your units and we offer one-on-one coaching sessions via phone to support you.
 Our specialists have extensive experience in the industry and can assist you with your learning needs.
-We offer one-on-one coaching sessions via phone or Skype to assist you.
 We are here for you!

 We have a plan to stay in contact with you.
 Why?
 Because we care, and we want to make sure you succeed.
 The purpose of your support plan is to ensure that you are progressing through your course.
 You will receive a welcome email from our SSOs as soon as your enrolment has been processed.
 This email contains the details for My eCampus as well as how you can access specialist student support.
-If you don’t receive the welcome email, we may have incorrect details for you, so please contact us via our details as given at the end of this section.
+If you don’t receive this welcome email, we may have incorrect details for you so please contact us via phone or email.